OpenBB-finance/OpenBB/website/content/pro/copilot/index.md

 This allows you to guide OpenBB Copilot to perform the task you want, or ask follow-up questions.

-In the example above, the user first asked about the Price-to-earnings (P/E) ratio.
+In the example above, the user first asked about the price-to-earnings (P/E) ratio.
 After OpenBB Copilot answered the question, the user asked a follow-up question regarding additional ratios that may be important.
 Since OpenBB Copilot is aware of the context of the current conversation, it